VishnuNanilal/real-estate-project/README.md

 ## Features
 1. Authorization and Authentication.
-- Registration and Sign in, user Auth.
+- Registration and Sign in.
 - User and Admin authentication.

 2. Map display